ipa320/RosTooling.github.io/docu/Installation.md

 sudo apt-get install openjdk-19-jre
 ```

 Then Eclipse can be installed.
 Please download the installer from the official Eclipse [website](https://www.eclipse.org/downloads/packages/installer).
+After unpacking the downloaded file, the installer can be run by calling the command *./eclipse-inst* from the console.

 Once you start the installer, select the package "Eclipse Modeling Tools".
+You can find it just by scrolling or using the searching tool:

 ![alt text](images/install_eclipse_modeling.png)